SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Does Spartacus require SAP Commerce Cloud?

+Spartacus is designed to work with SAP Commerce Cloud, although it is possible to use Spartacus with other systems.
+For more information, see [Connecting to Other Systems]({{ site.baseurl }}{% link _pages/dev/backend_communication/connecting-to-other-systems.md %}).

-Spartacus is designed to work with SAP BTP only.
-Spartacus relies on SAP Commerce Cloud APIs and CMS content to function.
+Having said that, Spartacus relies on SAP Commerce Cloud APIs and CMS content to function out-of-the-box.
 However, if you’re using SAP Commerce Cloud, you are not required to use Spartacus.
 You can create your own JavaScript web application or you can use Accelerator templates.

 ### How does Spartacus integrate with SAP Commerce Cloud?